curegit/line-sticker-downloader/README.md

 ### CGI and CLI

 1. Clone the repository, or download zip and extract it
-2. Deploy the entire directory to a web server (personal server recommended)
+2. Deploy the entire directory to a web server (personal private server recommended)
-3. Give PHP permission to write in `caches` directory (0777 is common)
+3. Give PHP permission to write in `caches` directory (0777 is fine)

 ### CLI only